Egypt cloud providers in 2026 — buyer’s guide

 Four categories operate in the Egyptian cloud market: global hyperscalers with regional partnerships, regional telco-cloud subsidiaries, Egyptian local cloud providers, and independent MENA-built sovereign cloud providers.
 Each fits different workload profiles.

-Global hyperscalers with Egypt presence
+Global hyperscalers — Egypt coverage

-Huawei Cloud (Cairo region)
+Huawei Cloud (Cairo region — live May 2024)

 Regional telco-cloud subsidiaries